 The Examinations Council of Zambia (ECZ) was established in 1983 by an Act of Parliament Number 15, Chapter 137 of the laws of Zambia with a mandate to set and conduct examinations and award certificates and diplomas to successful candidates.

 VISION

-8

 An Examining Body of Excellence.

 MISSION STATEMENT

 Efficiently Conduct Assessments and Award Certificates of Comparable International Standards.

 VALUES

 Accountability

 Efficiency

 Integrity

 Confidentiality

 Transparency

 Teamwork

 Competence

 Innovation

-Disclaimer
+Disclaime

 All the information in this publication is verified to the best of the publisher's ability.
 However, the Examinations Council of Zambia does not accept responsibility for any inaccuracies, damage or loss arising from reliance on this newsletter.

 Copyright ©2020 ECZ

-All correspondence to be addressed to the publisher and will be assumed that they are intended for publication.
-No reproduction of the magazine without prior written permission from the publisher is allowed.
-Articles submitted will be edited to fit and for clarity.
-Articles from stakeholders are highly encouraged.

 contents